Historic Hotel, Inn, Guest Rooms

 The hotel and the Petersons were held in high regard by the many Tacomans who came by steamboat to spend a quiet weekend and enjoy the famous cooking of Agnes Peterson.

 The popularity of the automobile and better roads brought Tacoma and Glencove within easy traveling distance and facilities such as the Glencove Hotel closed.

-Since operation ceased in 1930, the building has been utilized as a private residence until Lawrence and Lucian Nadeau decided to open it for weddings, tours and bed & breakfast.
+Since operation ceased in 1930, the building has been utilized as a private residence until Lawrence and Lucian Nadeau decided to open it again as a hotel.

 The descendants of Nicholas and Agnes Peterson still reside on the cove close to the beautiful old building built so long ago by a family with an American dream.